 A. Frequency of translated uORF ATG start codons, and near-cognate start codons, from ribosome profiling experiments.
-Frequency is given for uORFs translated in any experiment (union), or in more than one experiment (intersection).
+Frequency for uORFs translated in any experiment (union), or in more than one experiment (intersection).
 B. Ribosome profiling identified uORFs as a subset of all uORFs.
 The universe of all uORFs is identified through comprehensive search of the GENCODE human genome annotation [outer border].
 Ribosome profiling studies of Fritsch et al., Lee et al., and Gao et al. are shown as overlapping subsets of this universe.
-Pairwise and three-way intersections between these experiments are highlighted.
-C. Score distributions for upstream open reading frame.
-Score distributions for positive uORFs that are translated in two or more ribosome profiling experiments (top), neutral uORFs that are translated in only one ribosome profiling experiment (middle), and unlabeled uORFs uncovered through genome-wide search (bottom).
-D. Performance of the machine learning algorithm.
+Pair-wise and three-way intersections between these experiments are highlighted.
+C. Score distributions for upstream open reading frames.
+Score distributions for positive-2-voted positive uORFs that are translated in two or more ribosome profiling experiments (top), neutral-1-voted positive uORFs that are translated in one ribosome profiling experiment (middle), and unlabeled uORFs uncovered through genome-wide search (bottom).
+D. The frequency of uORF ATG start codons, and near-cognate start codons, for predicted positive upstream open reading frames.
+Frequency is given for all uORFs genome-wide, and for the subset of uORFs that are predicted to be active (predicted positive).
+E. uORFs predicted as positive from genome-wide scan and ribosome profiling experiments.
+Approximately 180 000 uORFs in the genome are predicted as active upstream open reading frames.
+This large set includes substantial proportions uORFs identified in the ribosome profiling experiments (~70% each).
+F. Performance of the machine learning algorithm.
 The machine learning algorithm was trained on two of three ribosome profiling data sets, and used to extract the third data set from among unlabeled examples.
 The ROC curve is shown for each of the three combinations: 1) Train Lee et al. and Fritsch et al. - extract Gao et al. (AUC = 0.79), 2) Train Lee et al. and Gao et al. - extract Fritsch et al. (AUC = 0.77).
 3) Train Fristch et al. and Gao et al. - extract Lee et al. (AUC = 0.82).
-E. uORFs predicted as positive, from genomewide scan, and ribosome profiling experiments.
-Approximately 180 000 uORFs in the genome are predicted as active upstream open reading frames.
-This large set includes substantial proportions uORFs identified in the ribosome profiling experiments (~70% each).
-F. The frequency of uORF ATG start codons, and near-cognate start codons, for predicted positive upstream open reading frames.
-Frequency is given for all uORFs genome-wide, and for the subset of uORFs that are predicted to be active (predicted positive).